 You can take the printout of below and paste that in the room where you are going to conduct this meeting.
 This would provide clarity on the go!

 You can start your meeting with a positive note.
 Ask individuals to participate freely and openly.
 Once the stage is all set, you can ask every individual to write up the areas what they are happy about it (Glad), don’t like it (Sad) or frustrated with it (Mad) on different color sticky notes.
 I always recommend individual team members to write their names on each sticky note else there are good chances that it would become a political battle.
+You should always give an option to do go with anonymous though.

 I have seen instances where team members just write some crap either because they did not have good appraisal last time or not in line with others due to personal issues.
-If you find an item which has something written in sad or mad while an individual who wrote it is not willing to even talk about it then you can very much assume either that’s fake or written with the wrong intention.
+If you find an item which has something written in sad or mad while an individual who wrote it is not willing to even talk about it then you can very much assume either that’s fake or written with the wrong intention hence discard it.
 There are some people very shy and not willing to open at all.
 They should go to their manager or who is driving sad mad/glad to discuss the area of concern.
 Just to avoid the frustration as manager, anything written as an area of concern and individual is not willing to open up personally or with the team, you can safely scrap it.

 Once everyone is done with writing, spend an hour or so reading every item and discuss that with the team.
 Remember the goal is to share as much as information about the issue and gaining more details around the problem while not fixing the problem there itself.
 This would be good input to take it forward as employee happiness and moral is very critical to agile success.